Skip to content

 {

-orders {
+hanaOrders {

 order_id

-customer_id # ← Required for relationship
+customer_id # ← required for relationship to work

-customer {
+hanaCustomer {

 first_name